AdaCompNUS/summit-docs/MkDocs/Docs/getting_started/running.md

 !!! important
     You should have SUMMIT setup before running.
 To install SUMMIT, follow the [setting up steps](../setting_up).

 Open a terminal in the folder where SUMMIT was extracted, and run `./CarleUE4.sh` to start the simulator.
 A window will open, containing an empty map.

 !!! note
     If you get an X Error when running the simulator, try `./CarlaUE4.sh -opengl` instead.

 The simulator is now running as a server, waiting for client apps to connect and to interact (e.g. spawning map objects dynamically, simulating a crowd, etc.) with it.

 ## Running an example scenario

+!!! note
+    If you get `AttributeError`s or other unexpected errors when running the scripts in this section, you may need to add the `*.egg` files under `<summit_root>/PythonAPI/dist/` to your `PYTHON_PATH`.

 Here, we provide a walkthrough of how to use SUMMIT to run a simple scenario, to showcase the various features of SUMMIT.

 You will spawn a map of Meskel Square, one of SUMMIT's [built-in maps](../../references/summit_map_library/).
 Next, you will spawn a heterogeneous crowd on the map.
 Finally, you will run a sample agent, which attempts to navigate through the crowd.